 Though he’s there to teach empathy, Dr. Paul Castorzano’s emotional bootcamp is as hollow a shell as the human beings who pay to be part of it, as empty as the doctor’s plea to his students, now filled with the horrors and sorrows of a world without polar bears, a world where children watch their mothers die and their friends drown, that “You need to take care of you!”
 The self-help seminar circuit may be a cynical one, and the attendees each leave in a state of profound agony.
 It’s worth wondering if Castorzano’s promised joy will ever come to relieve their tears.
 How to Be Happy is an argument for empathy, but not of the call-and-response kind.
 The stories here know the world is often heavy and intolerable.
 And also worthwhile; sometimes touched by light, sometimes full of music.
 Empathy is knowing both sides of the world, shouldering them and carrying on, searching for the still unblemished parts of the soul.

-Paul Arrand Rodgers currently resides in Athens, Georgia.
-His work has appeared in Hobart, JMWW, Monkeybicycle, Heavy Feather Review, and elsewhere.
+Colette Arrand currently resides in Athens, Georgia.
+Her work has appeared in Hobart, JMWW, Monkeybicycle, Heavy Feather Review, and elsewhere.